Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 When people talk about participles, they may be referring to something a little different from what we've covered on this page.
 They might be talking about something called a verbal.
 Verbals are verb forms that look like verbs but don't act like verbs.

-Participles are a type of verbal that act like an adjective instead of a verb.
+Participles as verbals are a verb form that function like an adjective instead of a verb.

 The running deer were beautiful!

-Running is a participle.
+Running is a participle verbal.
 It looks like a verb, but it acts like an adjective modifying the noun deer.

 The burned toast tasted awful.

-In this sentence, burned is a participle.
+In this sentence, burned is a participle verbal.
 It looks like a verb, but it acts like an adjective modifying the noun toast.

 Your website has brought so much clarity and simplicity to what can seem so complicated.
 Thank you!